 You’ll Need A Drum Key!
 What’s A Drum Key?

 You will need a drum key to properly set up a drum kit – if you don’t have one, go get one!
 A drum key is a small metal tool about 2″ long with a square hole in the end and it’s used to adjust most of the nuts on a drum set.
 Sometimes they’re supplied with drum kits and pedals, sometimes they’re not and you’ll have to buy one.
 They only cost a few dollars.
-Here’s a link to one in the US and here’s one if you’re in the UK.
+Here’s a links to some drum keys.

 Don’t Get Distracted Looking at Drum Gifts!